olejrosendahl/validation_error_reporter/README.md

 # ValidationErrorReporter

-Data migrations and multiple changes in model validations over time sometimes leaves the models in an erroneous state.
+Data migrations and multiple changes in model validations over time sometimes leaves the models in an erroneous state and might cause problems if not deteced.

 It's unfortunate that one would sometimes need such a tool, but here it is.